 Generally, if you have a good credit history, the surety bond company will calculate your portion somewhere between 1% and 5% of the total bond amount.
 Keep in mind, however, that since the surety bond is more of a credit lent to your business by the surety bond company, the latter assumes a 0% loss rate.

 On the other hand, even if you have bad credit, it doesn’t mean that you cannot get bonded.
 Bryant Surety Bonds has a Bad Credit Program that can be a good option if your credit score is low.
-The only downside of the Program is that is works for commercial bonds only.
-You can apply online, get a quote and an instant approval.
+The only downside of the Program is that it works for commercial bonds only.
+You can apply online, get a quote, and instant approval.

 One more thing to consider in this case is that normally candidates with bad credit will be required to pay slightly higher rates, usually between 5% and 15% of the total bond amount.
 In some instances, you may be asked to pay a small percentage of cash collateral, but despite all additional requirements, this still beats not being able to get bonded, at all.